CragglesG/codeboard/README.md

 ### Scribbles

-Jot down ideas on-the-go in an editor supporting markdown, drawings, and charts.
+Jot down ideas on-the-go in an editor supporting markdown, and soon, drawings and charts.

 ### Boards (Coming Soon)